Advanced Education in General Dentistry

 7. Assume responsibility for following your patient’s financial accounts; render treatment only after payment is assured.

-9. Review and sign the Attendance Policy.
+9. Review and sign the Attendance & leave Policy.

 15. Each resident will be responsible for formally presenting a completed comprehensive case at the end of the year.
-See Case Format.

 The Teaching Staff Responsibilities